 Callaway Rogue ST Max OS Irons

-Who it's for: Mid-to-high handicappers (handicaps 15-30) who want maximum forgiveness and distance in a game-improvement package.
-The thicker topline and wide sole inspire confidence at address, and the large sweet spot means mishits still travel a useful distance.
+Who it's for: Mid-to-high handicappers (handicaps 15-30) who need maximum forgiveness in a game-improvement package.
+The thicker topline and wide sole look chunky at address, but that chunk is doing real work.
+Mishits still travel a useful distance instead of dying 30 yards short.

 Pros